huggingface/blog/speecht5.md

 inputs = processor(text="Don't count the days, make the days count.", return_tensors="pt")
 ```

 The SpeechT5 TTS model is not limited to creating speech for a single speaker.
-Instead, it uses so-called **speaker embeddings** that capture the characteristics of a particular speaker’s voice.
-We’ll load such a speaker embedding from a dataset on the 🤗 Hub.
+Instead, it uses so-called **speaker embeddings** that capture a particular speaker’s voice characteristics.
+We’ll load such a speaker embedding from a dataset on the Hub.

 ```python
 from datasets import load_dataset